-If you feel unsure about whether you want to begin therapy with me (or at all), I do offer a complimentary 30-minute consultation meeting.
+If you feel unsure about whether you want to begin therapy with me (or with anyone), I do offer a complimentary 30-minute consultation meeting.
 For some, this is a helpful way to discern if I am good fit for you and if I'm not, I'll be more than willing to refer you to various colleagues who could be a better fit.

 My fee is $175 per 50-55 minute therapy session, and $260 per 80-85 minute therapy session.
 The fee is the same regardless of who is in the therapy session (couple, family, etc.).